GreenBlackSky/Client_server_test/README.md

 * ServerHandler is TCP based bridge between ClientCore and server.
 #### Server-side
 * ClientHandler class handles connections with clients.
 TCP-based.
 * ServerCore class contains server-side logic.
-It takes requests from ClientHandler, processes them and response with answers.
+It creates new handler foe each new client connection.
+Handler takes requests from ClientHandler, processes them and response with answers.
+All Handlers share users and items data bases.
-* ServerFabric class produces instances of ServerCore for every new connection.
 * ItemsDB and UsersDB handles data bases with items and users respectively.
 Both JSON-based.
 #### Shared
 * Request and Answer classe are used to pass information between client and server.